PureDarwin/puredarwin.github.io/index.md

 Status
 ------

-PureDarwin is currently working on AHCI/NMVe and eMMC family/drivers for Darwin only they will not support/work on Apple's macOS.
+PureDarwin is currently working on AHCI/NMVe and eMMC family/drivers for Darwin, only they will not support/work on Apple's macOS.
 We have a PoC (Proof of Concept) of a PureDarwin 17.6 QEMU image that's based on Apple's open source code of [macOS 10.13.3](https://opensource.apple.com/release/macos-10133.html) that's only currently available to devs who join our IRC channel (#puredarwin on Freenode).

 **Update:** Hey, guys, we're still moving along.
 We'll be providing an SDK that is native of an Apple release on opensource.apple.com and a modified version that is PureDarwin targeted, as we are working on a modified XNU kernel with some other BSD/POSIX features that don't require us to rely on Apple's closed sources that they'll never release.